biigle/core/README.md

 ### For Production

-Run `./build.sh` to build the `biigle/app`, `biigle/web` and `biigle/worker` Docker images.

-Now head over to [biigle/distribution](https://github.com/biigle/distribution) to configure and build your production setup.
+Head over to [biigle/distribution](https://github.com/biigle/distribution) to configure and build your production setup.

 ### For Development